epfl-ada/ada-2020-project-milestone-p3-p3_team-aka/README.md

 ### Organization within the team
 Milestone 1: 04/ 12/ 2020 Data cleaned, filtered and loaded into a DataFrame.

-Milestone 2: 07/ 12/ 2020 Segmented regression applied on german articles and on extended english data.
+Milestone 2: 07/ 12/ 2020 Segmented regression applied on German articles and on extended english data.

 Milestone 3: 11/ 12/ 2020 Discontinuous analysis methods applied to extended data.